1 of 1 photo

 Directions

-Access to the Angel Peak Scenic Area is off of US Highway 550, 15 miles south of Bloomfield on County Road 7175.
-The GPS coordinates lead to the Angel Peak Overlook parking area.
-Turn left to continue to follow the gravel road along the canyon rim for approximately six miles to reach one of the three developed picnic areas along the way or continue to reach the campground at the end of the road.
+Access to Angel Peak Scenic Area is from US Highway 550, about 15 miles south of Bloomfield.
+Turn east onto County Road 7175 and follow it approximately 1 mile to the Angel Peak Overlook parking area.
+From the overlook, continue along the gravel road that follows the canyon rim for approximately five miles.
+Along this route, you will pass three developed picnic areas before reaching the campground at the end of the road.
+Roads may become muddy and impassable when wet; high-clearance vehicles are recommended.

 Stay Limit